Menu

 Yes.
 In My Account → Subscriptions, you can upgrade to a higher tier of the same game with the same billing cadence (for example, monthly to monthly).
 Downgrades are not available right now.
 During an upgrade, your deployment is updated in place (quota update + restart), not wiped and recreated.

-Crosswind Server Hosting for pirate survival, co-op crews, and naval exploration
+Windrose Server Hosting for persistent pirate co-op worlds and invite-code based crews

 Start in 2 minutes Compare plans Monthly plans, cancel anytime